Ranked: the 63 GREATEST chocolate bars of all time

 Imago/Alamy Stock Photo

 This popular bar is enjoyed across Spain and is known for being utterly moreish.
-It features a crispy wafer and chocolate cream filling, encased with a delicious milk chocolate coating.
+It features a crispy wafer and chocolate cream filling, encased in a delicious milk chocolate coating.
 It was first introduced to Spanish markets in 1975, before being bought by Cadbury-Schweppes in the late 1980s.
-Now produced by Chocolates Valor, the bar has become such a Spanish staple, it’s even been a limited-edition McFlurry topping.
+Now produced by Chocolates Valor, the bar has become such a Spanish staple it’s even been a limited-edition McFlurry topping.

-48. Reggie!, USA
+51: Reggie!, USA

 <p>Make It Old/Flickr/CC BY-NC-SA 2.0</p>